DETECTING TIPS PAGE

 Newforce R1

-The Coin Inland Program is great for most sites you might come across however after using it for a few months I thought that it could do with little spicing up.
+The Coin Inland Program is great for most sites however after using it for a few months I thought it could do with little spicing up.
 To use my custom program choose the Coin Inland program and go into audio tune and increase to 65, also make sure audio discrim is turned off.
 Next go to disc edit in the discrimination menu and reduce the discrimination from 3 to 2.
 This will allow Iron to give a spit signal so even though it is heard you can still distinguish the difference from low conductive non-ferrous which won't give the same signal.
 Now go to the Pinpoint Sensitivity and reduce it to 9, this will help you to pinpoint more accurately.
 Whilst you are in this menu just check that the Motion Sensitivity is set to 14.
 That's it, less discrimination and increased background threshold tone will increase your machines sensitivity and depth and should increase your finds rate of the deeper older finds.

-White's MXT
+White's MXT (Updated 29/10/2009)

 GOOD BOOKS